farcaster-project/RFCs/09-swap-state.md

 ## Daemon state
 The daemon encodes the swap state-space as a Petri net.
 The marking of the Petri net encodes the swap state.
 Only swap states resulting from a valid protocol execution are included in the state-space.
 A valid protocol execution respects the state transition rules.

-The daemon handles the swap state and its state transitions on behalf of the client and following its instructions.
+The daemon handles the swap state and its state transitions on behalf of the client and following the client's instructions.
 The swap state indicates the step on the protocol execution the user is currently in.
 For each given state, zero or more state transitions are enabled as a function of a list of time-ordered daemon transcripts.
 That is, depending on the protocol execution path taken, these are the next available user actions.

 ## State transition
 Upon swap `state transition`, the daemon must update the client through `datum` messages, which in turn provides the resources for client to create new `datum` to further command the daemon forward.

-The daemon must contextually filter all of its input messages, such as, this message relates to syncer, that to client etc. It writes to `transcript` the messages in the order it processes them, on a single thread.
-All filtered streams may then combined if needed, and each element of this final stream are applied to the current state.
+The daemon must contextually filter all of its input messages with respect to the interaction component (client, syncer, or counter-party-daemon) they relate to.
+It writes to `transcript` the messages in the order it processes them, on a single thread.
+All filtered streams may then be combined if needed, and each element of this final stream is applied to the current state.

 The first task is to save to disk the input messages, creating the execution transcripts.
 After each transition is applied to state, the swap state may be saved on disk (if safety critical) as the last checkpoint.
 The daemon must be able to recover (1) from a given checkpoint (containing the last recorded state), and (2) may recover from a stream of input messages that followed the checkpoint, and the protocol descriptor.
 The latter recovery mechanism allows recovery to any swap state, but may not be needed, as in the current protocol there are not many safety critical states (namely 2 for each participant's daemon).
 All other states must be safely derived from these critical states.